Teaching

 It will take a total of 1 year

-Some experience with children aged 0–5 (ECE) or 5–12 (primary/intermediate) is recommended
+Some experience with 0–5-year-olds (early childhood) or 5–12-year-olds (primary/intermediate) recommended

 Initial Teacher Education (ITE) Programme entry form

-Pass literacy and numeracy assessments
+Successful completion of literacy and numeracy assessments

-Meet Teaching Council English language requirements
+Meet Teaching Council English language competency requirement

-Police vetting and satisfactory references
+Police vetting (NZ and overseas if required)

 Meet Children’s Act 2014 safety check requirements